rmsk2/rustpwman/README.md

 ## The `cfg` command

-Rustpwman uses a TOML config file for setting the default security level for newly generated passwords, the default password generator, the default PBKDF, CLI commands which can be used to set and retrieve the contents of the clipboard and to view images containing QR codes and optionally the parameters needed for a WebDAV connection.
+Rustpwman uses a TOML config file for setting the default security level for newly generated passwords, the default password generator, the default PBKDF, the set of template strings, CLI commands which can be used to set and retrieve the contents of the clipboard and to view images containing
+QR codes and optionally the parameters needed for a WebDAV connection.
 The most convenient way to edit the config file is to use the `rustpwman cfg` command which will open a window similar to this one

 ![](/scrshot_cfg.png?raw=true "Screenshot of rustpwman cfg")